citronalco/br-download/README.md

 Download your favourite radio shows from Bayerischer Rundfunk!

 This is a Python 3 command line script to download shows from any channel from Bayerischer Rundfunk's "Live" web site.
-The shows are saved in MP3 format and get tagged with all available information, including chapter markers.
+The shows are saved in MP3 format and get tagged with all available information, including chapter markers, logos etc.

 ### Requirements
 Python 3 with modules "pydub", "mutagen" and "requests".